MattMcFarland/com.mattmcfarland.fontawesome/README.md

 * Works on Android, iOS
 * Compatibile with other fonts and icon sets.

+## Working Example
+* [Download the Working Example](https://github.com/MattMcFarland/TitaniumAlloy-FontAwesome-Example) to see it in action - but its so easy to use you probably won't have to.

 ## Quick Start
 * [Download the latest version](https://github.com/mattmcfarland/com.mattmcfarland.fontawesome) of the widget as a ZIP file.
 * Unzip the folder to your project under `app/widgets/com.mattmcfarland.fontawesome`.